 Headquartered in Northfield, this firm requires clients to have at least $1 million in investable assets to open an account.
-The firm has 11 certified financial planners (CFPs), four certified public accountants (CPAs), three accredited investment fiduciaries (AIFs), one chartered financial analyst (CFA) and one certified employee benefit specialist (CEBS) working in its main offices.
+The firm's advisory team includes seven certified financial planners (CFPs), one certified public accountant (CPA), two accredited investment fiduciaries (AIFs) and one certified employee benefit specialist (CEBS).

 Some of the advisors at this fee-based firm sell insurance policies and may earn commissions from sales.
 However, the firm is required to act in your best interest, as it’s bound by fiduciary duty.

 Carlson Capital Management, LLC Background